April 2021 04/13/21 10:24:00 AM

 Have a Dandy Week!

-A good feeder special coming up this Saturday.
+A good feeder sale shaping up for this week expecting 1000 head.

 Have a Dandy Week!